ronggong/stutter-det-bot/src/README.md

 ## Add a configuration file named `config.json`

-This is file which is used to pass in your sdk auth signature (aka sdk_key and sdk_secret, aka auth signature)
+This is file which is used to pass in your sdk auth signature (aka sdk_key and sdk_secret, aka auth signature). pair_id is used for identifying the Websocket client. user_name is the one the bot would like to work with.

 ```
 {